luisanandrade/lu-s-andrade-academic-profile/README.md

 <img src="20240908_063407 (3).jpg" alt="Luís Andrade" width="280" align="left" style="margin-right: 25px; margin-bottom: 10px; border-radius: 12px;">

-*I believe in a world where technology strengthens democracy rather than threatens it.*
+*I believe technology should amplify, not erode, the humanistic foundations of democracy.*
-My mission is to design systems, policies, and ideas that protect human rights, empower citizens, and promote global cooperation through innovation.
+Drawing on political science theory and computational methods alike, my mission is to design systems and policies that protect rights, empower citizens, and foster cooperative problem‑solving.

-I use this space to trace how my work and questions evolve as I explore ways technology can empower citizens.
+This site documents how my questions evolve as I explore ways technology can empower citizens.

 <br>